AnaCaballero89/mcv-m6-2018-team1/README.md

 ### Task 2: Adaptive modelling

-- [ ] Gaussian function to model each background pixel
+- [X] Gaussian function to model each background pixel
     - First 50% frames for training
     - Second 50% left background adapts

-- [ ] Best pair of values (𝛼, ⍴) to maximize F1-score
+- [X] Best pair of values (𝛼, ⍴) to maximize F1-score
     - Obtain first the best 𝛼 for non-recursive, and later estimate ⍴ for the recursive cases

-- [ ] Compare both the adaptive and non-adaptive version and evaluate them for all 3 sequences proposed using F1 score/AUC
+- [X] Compare both the adaptive and non-adaptive version and evaluate them for all 3 sequences proposed using F1 score/AUC

 ### Task 3: Comparison with state-of-the-art

+- [X] Evaluate precision vs recall
+- [X] Evaluate the sequences than benefit more one algorithm and explain why

+### Task 4: Color Sequences
+- [X] Update your implementation to support color sequences